nizigama/brainstorm/README.md

 ```

 ##### PS: Authentication tests might fail on m series macbooks, due to some incompatibility of the bcrypt package with the arm64 architectures

+### Notes
+1. The `APP_SECRET` variable is used to sign the sessionID in the cookie to prevent anyone from changing it, changing it would break the signature hence making the cookie invalid.
+It can be anything from a string to a buffer but preferably it should be a long and random alphanumeric string.
+More about it can be found [here](https://www.npmjs.com/package/express-session#secret)

+2. I used the Redis database as a storage for the sessions driver cause the app is stateful(uses cookies and sessions), and I used MySQL as the main database for other database related features.
+Using both MySQL and Redis was a personal choice as I could have used one for both use cases, but I decided to use Redis as a session driver because it's faster and usually better at handling concurrent tasks than MySQL.

+3. The chatbot being slower to respond, I would say it comes from the fact that I set a 3 seconds interval between each check for the AI response from the backend.
+This was done intentionally as I didn't choose to implement websockets to send AI responses in realtime, again I made this decision because I thought it was an overkill for now since the app is just for demonstration purpose.
+But I could implement it in no time if you want me to.